A message from Di Daw, CEO

 - Option 3 - Canterbury

-The response to the pandemic is changing daily, further updates will be provided on our website.
+Further updates will be provided on our website.

-Whatever lies ahead, we would like to thank everyone for their continuing hard work keeping our hospitals open and our patients, staff and loved ones safe.
+We would like to thank everyone for their continuing hard work keeping our hospitals open and our patients, staff and loved ones safe.